-This Video Of Dennis Rodman's CNN Interview About Donald Trump & Kim Jong-Un Is Wild
+Dennis Rodman's Interview About Trump & Kim Jong-Un Got So Emotional & It's Wild

 There's so much that's just downright baffling about the diplomatic efforts to bring together Donald Trump and Kim Jong-un, I shouldn't be surprised at seeing anything else outrageous.
 But this is 2018, and the wildness bar can always be raised.
 As President Donald Trump and North Korean dictator Kim Jong-un met in a historic summit on June 12, the most prominent expert that the United States has on Kim, former NBA star Dennis Rodman, weighed in on CNN.
 And let me tell you, the video of Dennis Rodman's CNN interview about Donald Trump and Kim Jong-un is seriously wild.